damionbetters/DamionBetters/README.md

 ---

 ## 🎯 Mission
 Build software that’s not just functional but unforgettable.
-Every line of code a step closer to legendary.
+Every line of code, a step closer to legendary.